ldsands/UsefulCodeSnippets/other_software/Linux/bash.md

     exec "$SHELL"
     ```

+- To update everything that is outdated you can use this command `sudo apt-get update && sudo apt-get upgrade -y`
+    - Here is the alias that I add to my zsh config file for easier access `echo 'alias UpdateAll="sudo apt-get update && sudo apt-get upgrade -y"' >> ~/.zshrc`

 - The screen command allows you to have multiple shells open through one SSH connection.
 This is very useful for the HPC on campus that I use frequently.
 More instructions can be found [here](https://wiki.uiowa.edu/display/hpcdocs/Tips+for+Reducing+the+Number+of+Duo+Two-Factor+Logins#TipsforReducingtheNumberofDuoTwoFactorLogins-ProgramstoReduceSSHLogins:~:text=application.)-,Programs%20to%20Reduce%20SSH%20Logins).
 A few handy commands are shown below:

     ```sh